-- 1. Headlight bulb holder - 4.
-Place a new headlight bulb into position.
+- 3. Remove the burnt-out bulb from the headlight unit by pulling it out. - 4.
+Install a new headlight bulb into the headlight unit by aligning the projection on the bulb with the groove in the headlight unit.
 NOTICE: Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
 Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.
-[ECB00651]
+[ECB000651]